 Applicants for Canadian work visas under the Provincial Nominee Program (PNP) enjoy a speedy visa application process.
 Intending immigrants under PNP should have the necessary skills, proper education, sufficient work experience, and a passing language examination result for semi or low-skilled trades or professions.

 To qualify under the Provincial Nominee Program (PNP), a Canadian province or territory must nominate an applicant.
 Many Canadian provinces have an arrangement with the national Government of Canada in order to carry out their prerogative of nominating immigrant workers who would like to establish themselves in their respective province.

 Currently there are eleven territories that are participating in the program.
 Criteria and eligibilities vary depending on the place of nomination.

-After a nomination has been made by a province or territory, an intending immigrant shall proceed to filing a separate application for Permanent Residence to Citizenship and Immigration Canada (CIC), which will evaluate the application and supporting documents based on Canadian Immigration Rules.
+After a nomination has been made by a province or territory, the intending immigrant must file a separate application for permanent residence to Citizenship and Immigration Canada (CIC), which will evaluate the application and supporting documents based on Canadian immigration rules.

 The Provincial Nominee Program is a great opportunity for foreigners to gain permanent residence in Canada.
 However, since the criteria for PNP differ in every province or territory, an applicant cannot afford to make a single error.

 Consulting with a legal expert from Canada will help you understand what province might be the best option for your application bid, and what specific requirements are necessary.

 While the procedures for applying for a PNP may seem uncomplicated, some applicants apply without seeking any help from an immigration lawyer, thinking that they can “do it themselves”.